TuanNghiaFunPie/TuanNghiaFunPie/README.md

 - 🌱 I’m currently learning Data Engineering with a focus on Python, SQL, and distributed processing tools
 - 📫 How to reach me: nguyentuannghiafp@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I enjoy building things from scratch
+- ⚡ Fun fact: I enjoy building things from scratch and going to the gym